rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Gottlob Frege (1848-1925)
     -   Sense and reference (1892)
+    -   Frege's context principle: "Only in the context of a sentence do words have meaning" [^Reck2009]
 -   Ludwig Wittgenstein (1889-1951)
     -   [The linguistic turn](https://en.wikipedia.org/wiki/Linguistic_turn)
     -   [Gustav Bergmann](https://en.wikipedia.org/wiki/Gustav_Bergmann) (1906-1987)